Ancient Rome: Government

 The class struggles of the Roman Republic resulted in an unusual mixture of democracy and oligarchy.
 The word republic comes from the Latin res publica, which literally translates to 'public business'.
 Roman laws traditionally could only be passed by a vote of the Popular assembly (Comitia Tributa).
 Likewise, candidates for public positions had to run for election by the people.
 However, the Roman Senate represented an oligarchic institution, which acted as an advisory body.

 In the Republic, the Senate held actual authority (auctoritas), but no real legislative power; it was technically only an advisory council.
 However, as the Senators were individually very influential, it was difficult to accomplish anything against the collective will of the Senate.
 New senators were chosen from among the most accomplished patricians by censors (Censura), who could also remove a senator from his office if he was found "morally corrupt".
 Later, under the reforms of the dictator Sulla, quaestors were made automatic members of the Senate, though most of his reforms did not survive.

 The Republic had no fixed bureaucracy, and collected taxes through the practice of tax farming.
 Government positions such as quaestor, aedile, or praefect were funded by the office-holder.
 To prevent any citizen from gaining too much power, new magistrates were elected annually and had to share power with a colleague.
 For example, under normal conditions, the highest authority was held by two consuls.
 In an emergency, a temporary dictator could be appointed.
 Throughout the Republic, the administrative system was revised several times to comply with new demands.
 In the end, it proved inefficient for controlling the ever-expanding dominion of Rome, contributing to the establishment of the Roman Empire.

-In the early Empire, the pretense of a republican form of government was maintained.
+In the early Empire, the pretence of a republican form of government was maintained.
 The Roman emperor was portrayed as only a princeps, or 'first citizen', and the Senate gained legislative power and all legal authority previously held by the popular assemblies.
 However, the rule of the Emperors became increasingly autocratic, and the Senate was reduced to an advisory body appointed by the Emperor.
 The Empire did not inherit a set bureaucracy from the Republic, since the Republic did not have any permanent governmental structures apart from the Senate.
 The Emperor appointed assistants and advisers, but the state lacked many institutions, such as a centrally planned budget.
 Some historians have cited this as a significant reason for the decline of the Roman Empire.